edwardqiu/digital-zeitgebers/README.md

 # Digital Zeitgebers

-A [BitBar](https://github.com/matryer/bitbar) plugin reminds you of certain sleep hyigene recommendations, such as when to avoid blue light, caffeine, etc., at the proper time.
+A [BitBar](https://github.com/matryer/bitbar) plugin that reminds you with sleep hygiene recommendations, such as when to avoid blue light, caffeine, etc., at the proper time.

 ![](docs/banner.png)